JorgePe/DIY-PU-Sensor/README.md

 MESSAGE_INFO | LENGTH_2 | MODE_<m>, INFO_MAPPING [| INFO_MODE_PLUS_8], <input>, <output>, <checksum>
 ```

-To be honest, I don't fully understand this command.
-It sets input and output flags,
+This command sets some input and output flags.
+To be honest, I don't fully understand
-I copied one command that worked (setting ABS flag for input and no flags for output
+the meaning of those flagas, just copied a value that worked (setting ABS flag for
-since a pure sensor do not require output)
+input and no flags for output since a pure sensor do not require output)

 ```
 SerialTTL.write("\x88\x05\x10\x00\x62", 5);